-Anxiety affects many people who travel.
+Anxiety (see Overview of Anxiety Disorders) affects many people who travel.
 Fear of flying, fear of confined spaces, and worries about medical conditions worsening during flight are common sources of anxiety.
 Anxiety can cause insomnia, making jet lag worse.
 People may hyperventilate, often with symptoms such as chest pain, trouble breathing, muscle spasms, and tingling in the arms and hands and around the mouth.
 The company of a seasoned traveler or caregiver may help relieve anxiety.
-Cognitive therapy and desensitization programs or hypnosis may also help.
-Sedatives or antianxiety drugs, such as zolpidem or alprazolam, taken before and sometimes during the trip, may be of benefit (see see Drugs Used to Treat Anxiety Disorders).
+Cognitive-behavioral therapy and desensitization programs or hypnosis may also help.
+Sedatives or antianxiety drugs, such as zolpidem or alprazolam, taken before and sometimes during the trip, may be of benefit (see Table: Drugs Used to Treat Anxiety Disorders).

 Last full review/revision October 2014 by Christopher Sanford, MD, MPH, DTM&H